daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 [160, 61, 54, 128, 110, 44, 84, 125]
 ```

 It is important to note that the addition of 1 or -1 could generate a result out of range.
 The bytes range from 0 to 255, so we cannot use negative values or positive values greater than 255.
-That is, when embedding a message we will have to control that 1 is never subtracted from the 0 values and that 1 is never added to the values 255.
+That is, when embedding a message we will have to control that 1 is never subtracted from the 0 values and that 1 is never added to the 255 values.

 <br>